Mother and Baby Homes report: Main findings and recommendations

 * Abuse of women The report finds while “there is no doubt that women in mother and baby homes were subjected to emotional abuse but there is very little evidence of physical abuse and no evidence of sexual abuse”.

-*Abuse of chldren It said there was some evidence of physical abuse of children “which, while unacceptable, was minor in comparison to the evidence of physical abuse documented in the Ryan Report.”The report found no evidencen of any sexual abuse if children
+*Abuse of children It said there was some evidence of physical abuse of children “which, while unacceptable, was minor in comparison to the evidence of physical abuse documented in the Ryan Report.”The report found no evidence of any sexual abuse if children

 *Local health authorities Some institutions with the worst conditions were owned by the local health authorities .
 “County homes, Kilrush and Tuam had appalling physical conditions.”